Sunday, December 07, 2003

 This was a pretty flat course with a bit of running and I struggled with it.

 Truthfully this one is a bit of a blur.
-My mind was elsewhere and I just rode in circles and suffered.
+My mind was definitely elsewhere (we have a baby due in a few days) and I pretty much just rode in circles and suffered.

 I ended up 10th, which was good for one whole point in the standings.